SKA-ScienceDataProcessor/delivery-prototypes/README.md

 # when trying to use it if installed by pip
 pip install pika twisted ConfigParser service_identity requests urllib3[secure] \
-  pyOpenSSL cryptography idna certifi mysql-python git+https://gitlab.cern.ch/fts/fts-rest pip install klein # this is only used for the dummy stager sudo touch /etc/authbind/byport/{80,443}
+  pyOpenSSL cryptography idna certifi mysql-python git+https://gitlab.cern.ch/fts/fts-rest pip install klein # this is only used for the dummy stager and transfer agent pip install mock # used only for tests sudo touch /etc/authbind/byport/{80,443}
 sudo chmod 500 /etc/authbind/byport/{80,443}
 sudo chown `whoami` /etc/authbind/byport/{80,443}